bernie-skipole/indipyclient/docs/source/usage/introduction.rst

       --logfile LOGFILE     File where logs will be saved --version             show program's version number and exit

     The BLOB's folder can also be set from within the session.
-Setting loglevel and logfile should only be used for brief diagnostic purposes, the logfile could grow very big.
-    loglevel:1 Information and error messages only,
+    Setting loglevel and logfile should only be used for brief diagnostic purposes, the logfile could grow very big. loglevel:1 Information and error messages only,
-    loglevel:2 log vector tags without members or contents, loglevel:3 log vectors and members - but not BLOB contents, loglevel:4 log vectors and all contents
+    loglevel:2 As 1 plus xml vector tags without members or contents, loglevel:3 As 1 plus xml vectors and members - but not BLOB contents, loglevel:4 As 1 plus xml vectors and all contents

 A typical sesssion would look like: